Last updated on July 13, 2026

 Surely power is the stat that matters most on creatures in Magic.
 It’s the thing that you hit your opponents about the head with, after all.
 If your creatures had no power, you’d struggle to win the game!
 High-powered creatures are getting cheaper and cheaper, too, which makes cards that work with them better and better.

 What do you think?
 Do you have a deck built around high-powered creatures?
-Are there any cards I’ve missed in my limited knowledge of the game?
 It’s one of the more difficult aspects of the game to build around, but the tools are there.
 If someone was wanting to build along these lines, what would you tell them?

 I hope you enjoyed this power-matters breakdown.
-What do you want to hear about in future?
-We’re always open to suggestions, so let me know below or across in our Discord.
+Let me know what you think below or over in our Discord.
+And check out The Daily Upkeep newsletter to stay up to date on all the latest MTG news.
 Whatever we end up talking about, I hope to see you there!

 Follow Draftsim for awesome articles and set updates: